Table of Contents

 Buying a brand Ascent series blender from Vitamix will cost as much as $600 for the top of the line A3500.
 So buying this brand is out of reach for a lot of consumers.

-The new Explorian series blender solves these two issues by using a smaller 48 ounce container thus lowering the cost to under $350.
+The new Explorian series blender solves these two issues by using a smaller 48-ounce container thus lowering the cost to under $270.

-Unfortunately though, the warranty is shorter at just 5 years instead of 10 if you buy the Ascent series.
+Unfortunately, though, the warranty is shorter at just five years instead of 10 if you buy the Ascent series.

 - Equipped with a 2.0 HP motor strong enough to blend a variety of recipes from smoothies to soups

 - 3″ laser-cut, stainless steel hammermill cutting blade is built to last